 The Control Unit of a Computer

-When I first started studying computer science, one question stood out: what is a control unit?
-This component seemed to be at the heart of everything a computer does.
-The control unit manages and coordinates how instructions are processed, guiding the flow of data between hardware parts.
-In this article, I’ll explain what is a control unit, how it works, and why it’s such a vital part of every computing system.
+When I first studied computer science, I asked myself: what is a control unit?
+The control unit manages how a computer processes instructions.
+It guides data between hardware parts, tells components what to do, and keeps the CPU working in the right order.
+In this article, I’ll explain what is a control unit, how it works, and why it matters in every computing system.

 What is Computer Science?